AnomalyInnovations/serverless-lerna-yarn-starter/README.md

 - Designed to scale for larger projects
 - Maintains internal dependencies as packages
+- Uses Lerna to figure out which services have been updated
 - Supports publishing dependencies as private NPM packages
 - Uses [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) to generate optimized Lambda packages
-- Uses Lerna to figure out which services have been updated
 - Uses Yarn Workspaces to hoist packages to the root `node_modules/` directory

 -----

 ## Installation

-To create a new Serverless project.
+To create a new Serverless project

 ``` bash
 $ serverless install --url https://github.com/AnomalyInnovations/serverless-lerna-yarn-starter --name my-project